blabla1337/skf-flask/skf/markdown/code_examples/asp/30-code_example--Audit_Logs--.md

 						}
 					}
 				}

 				/*
-				If the count hit three, the user get's a warning by means of a session termination.
+				If the count hit three, the user gets a warning by means of a session termination.
 				Whenever this termination occurs three times he will lock out his account.
 				*/
 				if (finalCount >= 3)